gramineproject/gramine/Documentation/devel/debugging.rst

 Compiling with optimizations enabled
 ------------------------------------

-Building Gramine with ``DEBUG=1`` enables debug symbols and GDB integration, but disables optimizations.
+Building Gramine with ``--buildtype=debug`` enables debug symbols and GDB integration, but disables optimizations.
 This is usually the right thing to do: optimized builds are harder to debug, as they may cause GDB to display confusing tracebacks or garbage data.

 However, in some cases an optimized debug build might be desirable: for example, ``_FORTIFY_SOURCE`` runtime checks work only when optimizations are enabled, and profiling optimized code will give you more accurate results.

-To build Gramine with debug symbols, and with optimizations still enabled, run ``make DEBUGOPT=1``.
+To build Gramine with debug symbols, and with optimizations still enabled, use ``--buildtype=debugoptimized``.